hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

 - Extra information clause (separated using ,): when we already know which person/thing the speaker means
 - Some/most/many/all/neither/none/both/one of which/whom (eg I have 2 brothers, all of whom are soldiers)
 - Which = the fact that

+### 97. -ing & -ed clauses
+- Left = not used, still there

+### 98. -ing/-ed adjectives
+- -ing adj: tell about sth
+- -ed adj: tell how sb feels

+### 99, 100, 101.
+Adjectives & adverbs
+- Order:
+  - Opinion adj -> fact adj
+  - Fact adj: size/length -> shape/width -> age -> color -> origin -> material
+- Use "and" for 2+ color adjs
+- Adverbs: can be used before:
+  - Adj
+  - Another adverb
+  - Past participle